 In 2010, Edinburgh World Heritage (the charity dedicated to conserving the city centre and its UNESCO status) conducted a study, taking thermal images of the historic Georgian townhouses.
 What they discovered was that simply drawing curtains, blinds and closing shutters had an immediate energy-saving effect.
-But not all the same effect, as you can see from the images here.

 With over 27 years in the blinds business, Appeal Shading has developed an array of specialist solutions and the drive to produce blinds that will help customers reduce their fuel bills has always been a priority.
 (The company started in conservatory blinds, so they know a thing or two about the insulation needs of large amounts of glass!)

 Among the energy-saving materials Appeal has developed is a unique double-layered hexagonal design with proven insulating properties.
 The honeycomb structure traps air inside each cell, delaying heat transfer between the window and the room.
 In addition to the effect of the hexagonal cells, the state-of-the-art material used in these blinds has been shown in tests to provide up to a 25% saving on annual energy bills.

 The big news is that now, that design is part of the ULTRA wire-free power blind collection – the state-of-the-art home-automation system for windows recently launched at a remarkably reasonable price point by Appeal.
 And the ULTRA Honeycomb Energy Saver is a very welcome addition to the family.